anjathiart/100-days-of-code/r1-log.md

 ### R1D34 - 20200904
 Commerce project.
 Worked on a bit of the frontend for the listing page and the page showing "your" bids and their status.
 Created new users and played around a bit.
 When I have a good enough intenret connection I'll create more listings so that I can do a demo video for hand in.
 I'm not satisfied with my backend as my models and views are not very pretty, even though it works for the purpose.

+### R1D35 - 20200905
+Related to the commerce project.
+I started reading the Django model and query documentation.
+Might seem a bit late, but having context from problems I've run into thus far makes it more useful in a way.
+I got some tips on good convention with laying out one's models.
+I want to read further on this and then clean up my models and views.